Celebrating women and their impact in our community

 friday 23rd march | 7:30PM-10:30PM | gaLLERY CAFE | £8 adv/£12 otd

 Me & Deboe hail from the Northwest and play driving acoustic music that lives or dies on dexterous fingers and determined singing.
 This award-winning duo have performed across Europe and America, and they bought their non-stop live tour to the Gallery Café stage as part of our Women's Month celebrations.

 They were supported by the wonderful Jelly Cleaver and Circe's Diner.

 sunday 25th march | 1PM - 5PM | create place | £40

-This beginner’s workshop, run by the incredible Portable Print Studio, was designed for participants with little or no experience of screen print and ran to a feminist theme in celebration of Women's Month.
+This beginner’s workshop, run by the incredible Sarah of Portable Print Studio, was designed for participants with little or no experience of screen print and ran to a feminist theme in celebration of Women's Month.

 Over the course of the session, Sarah taught the students, step-by-step, the practical skills required to produce a 2-3 colour paper (hand made) stencil screen print.